eHarmony/vw-webservice/README.md

 [INFO] Finished at: Fri Dec 13 17:19:17 PST 2013
 [INFO] Final Memory: 21M/81M
 [INFO] ------------------------------------------------------------------------

 Step 4:

 Copy the generated .war file to the jetty-6.1.20/webapps folder.

 If you're running Jetty on the same box where you built the vw-webservice.war file, you can do this manually.
 Otherwise, you can use 'scp' to copy the WAR file to the box where Jetty is running (specifically, the /webapps folder under the jetty-6.1.20 folder).

 ~>scp /Users/vrahimtoola/Desktop/Git/GitHubCorpDotCom/vw-webservice/target/vw-webservice.war  boxthatIsRunningJetty:/path/to/jetty-6.1.20/webapps

 Step 5:

 Restart the Jetty instance (wherever you will be running Jetty).

 ~> cd /path/to/jetty-6.1.20
 ~>./bin/jetty.sh stop
 ~>./bin/jetty.sh start

 The output of the last command will tell you which file Jetty is logging to, you can tail that file to read the output messages being produced by the VW web service.

 --------------

 You can try to submit individual examples to the web service using curl.
+Example:

-Example: curl -H "Content-Type:text/plain" --data-binary @/path/to/examples.txt http://lp-prod1.dc1.eharmony.com:8080/vw-webservice/predict -v
+~>curl -H "Content-Type:text/plain" --data-binary @/path/to/examples.txt http://lp-prod1.dc1.eharmony.com:8080/vw-webservice/predict -v

-Note that examples.txt must have this format: vwExamples=first Example secondExample thirdExample
+Note that your examples.txt must have this format:

+vwExamples=first Example
+secondExample
+thirdExample